linulas/back-me-up/README.md

 ### Windows
 To use with Windows, bash needs to be enabled by following [this tutorial](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10), or alternativley, downlad and install [git bash cmd](https://git-scm.com/downloads).

-Start the windows or bass cmd as administrator and navigate to the folder where the script and other files are and launch the setup with:
+Start the windows or bash cmd as administrator and navigate to the folder where the script and other files are and launch the setup with:
 ````
 sh ./backup.sh
 ````